 High Latency or Ping

 Unstable internet with high pings can also cause lag, significantly lowering the frames.
 Upgrading and diagnosing your internet connection can fix ping issues and make the game response faster.
-Pings are totally dependent on your ISP, so you should contact your service provider regarding this issue.
+Pings depend on your ISP, so you should contact your service provider.

 Power Consumption